Ray Lonnen

 Raymond Stanley Lonnen (18 May 1940 – 11 July 2014) was an English stage and television actor.
-His most prominent roles include Willie Caine in the ITV cult classic Cold War-era spy drama series, The Sandbaggers (1978–80), and also as Harry Brown in the television miniseries Harry's Game (1982).
+His most prominent roles include Willie Caine in the ITV cult classic Cold War-era spy drama series, The Sandbaggers (1978–80), and also Harry Brown in the television miniseries Harry's Game (1982).

 Early life

 Lonnen was born in Bournemouth, where he attended the Stourfield School and the Hampshire School of Acting.
 At 19 he gained his first professional acting job at a theatre in Belfast.
 He then appeared in repertory theatre in English towns and cities including York and made his first television appearance alongside John Alderton in Emergency – Ward 10.